jluzadasjr/ClickyGame/README.md

 The application will keep track of the user's score.
 The user's score will then be tallied when clicking a character for the first time.
 The user's score should be reset to 0 if they click the same character more than once.

-To being playing "Clicky Game of Thrones", you will have to run the following from your Terminal/GitBash:
+To begin playing "Clicky Game of Thrones", you will have to run the following from your Terminal/GitBash:

 ### `npm start`